-Northern lights Selfoss tonight
+Northern lights in Selfoss tonight

 Kp 1 is well below the Kp 3 threshold needed for aurora to be visible from Selfoss.